yoldaslik/ZeynepYoldaslik/README.md

 =======================

 * 🌍  I'm based in Bursa
-* 🧠  I'm learning Java
+* 🧠  I'm learning Flutter
 * ✉️  You can contact me at [zeynepyoldaslik16@gmail.com](mailto:zeynepyoldaslik16@gmail.com)

 ### Skills